-U-Pick tomatoes at Stade’s Farm & Market will begin in mid-August and will continue until the first frost, which is usually in early October. at Stade’s we grow many different varieties of tomatoes in order to have an adequate supply throughout the late summer and into fall.
+U-Pick tomatoes at Stade’s Farm & Market has begun and will continue until the first frost, which is usually in early October.
+At Stade’s we grow many different varieties of tomatoes in order to have an adequate supply throughout the late summer and into fall.
 Our tomato plants are staked to keep them off the ground and make them easy to pick.
 We plant approximately 8,000 tomato plants in May.

 - $15 – Peck